How to minimise risk in mental health inpatient settings during the COVID-19 pandemic

 - Recent reports (see an example) suggest that assessing VTE and bleeding risks regularly in the context of COVID-19 is essential, and that patients with COVID-19 with a high risk of VTE have poorer outcomes than patients with a low risk.

-- Follow local guidance (see this example from OUH).
+- Follow local guidance (see this example from Oxford University Hospitals).

 Benzodiazepines and Z-drugs (zopiclone and zolpidem)